artemrizhov/django-mail-templated/README.rst

     message.send()

-Look into the source code
+Look into the source code for more info.

-That's all.
-Please create an issue at GitHub if you have any notes,
+Please create an issue at GitHub if you have any notes.
+Pull requests are welcome!